 The Poly Object gives you access to millions Admin borders and shapes, from the OpenStreetmap database.

-- All that has happened so far, is that the database has been queried for border in your area, and the id and name of those borders have been sorted into something manageable within the context of a Cinema4D dialog interface.
-A query can produce a lot of results, so don't go trying to query half the planet, as it might be a bit much for Cinema4d to handle.
+- All that has happened so far, is that the database has been queried for border id's in your area of interest.the id and name of those borders have been sorted into something manageable within the context of a Cinema4D dialog interface.
+A query can produce a LOT of results, so don't go trying to query half the planet, as it might be a bit much for Cinema 4D to handle.

 - Its easy to get hundreds or thousands of results.
-If you get a a lot, use the object managers search tool to try to limit what you see. and close the level groups your not interested in.
+If you get a a lot, use the object manager search tool to try to limit what you see, and fold the level groups your not interested in.

-Once you have populated the object with borders, simply click on any border button to download and show that border. the camera will center on the new border.
-It may need to generate a border if none exists.
-This can take a few secs. once downloaded, the borders are cached and re-used if ever needed again, as are the queries you make.
+Once you have populated the object with borders, simply click on any border (user data) button to download, and show that correct border for that ID.
+The camera will center on the new border.
+It may need to generate a border if none exists, taking a bit longer to return a result.
+Once downloaded, the borders are cached, and re-used if needed again (as are the queries you make).

 in the material it creates, you can easily invert the mask from the material alpha channel.